-Update [February 13, 2018]: Less than three weeks after opening Android 8.1 beta labs for Nokia 8 users, HMD has started rolling out the stable version of the OS to the handset.
+As of February 13, 2018, which is less than three weeks after opening Android 8.1 beta labs for Nokia 8 users, HMD has started rolling out the stable version of the OS to the handset.
 It’s rolling out over the air and as usual, you’ll simply have to wait for your turn to receive the OTA notification.

 If waiting isn’t part of your DNA, you are free to try a manual upgrade via the Settings > About phone menu.
 Even if the upgrade isn’t huge in size, it’s recommended that you connect to the internet using a stable Wi-Fi connection.
 Also keep the Nokia 8 connected to a power source during the process, unless the battery is at least 50% before commencing the upgrade.

 Vodafone Australia has, on the week of March 23, 2018, scheduled the Nokia 8 Oreo 8.1 update for testing, which suggests that the OTA update might start rolling out in the coming weeks.